 We cannot do this without you!

-Beit Halochem centers is the only institution authorized to facilitate the rehabilitation in collaboration with the government and Ministry of Defense to ensure the successful rehabilitation of Israel’s wounded soldiers.
+Beit Halochem is the only institution authorized to facilitate the rehabilitation in collaboration with the government and Ministry of Defense to ensure the successful rehabilitation of Israel’s wounded soldiers.

 Our support for our veterans is lifelong.